-Toward the end of a student's program, the Registrar's Office conducts a formal audit to determine satisfactory completion of graduation requirements for the student's prescribed program of study.
+Toward the end of a student's program, the Registrar's Office conducts a formal audit to determine satisfactory completion of graduation requirements.
 Results of the audit are provided to each student, who has the responsibility to respond to any deficiencies in order to fulfill requirements for graduation.
 The Registrar's Office issues diplomas four times a year following the conferral of the degree at the end of each academic term.
-The diploma is only issued when the student has fully satisfied graduation requirements for the prescribed program of study and all financial obligations to SCNM, including completion of the Federal Direct Loans exit counseling as applicable.
+The diploma is only issued when the student has fully satisfied graduation requirements for the prescribed program of study and all financial obligations to Sonoran University, including completion of the Federal Direct Loans exit counseling as applicable.